Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Background: Diffusion Models and Alignment Problem

 The success of diffusion models in image generation is evident in their photorealism and diversity of outputs \cite{ho2020ddpm,dhariwal2021diffusion,song2021scorebasedgenerativemodelingstochastic,ramesh2022dalle2,rombach2022high}.
-However, being trained on broad data with a simple objective (usually a noise prediction loss equating to maximizing image likelihood), these models often reflect undesired aspects of their training corpus \begin{itemize} \item \textbf{Prompt Misalignment}: The model sometimes fails to accurately fulfill all aspects of the user's prompt (e.g., getting object counts or colors wrong) \cite{lee2023aligning}.
+However, because they are trained on broad data with a simple objective (usually a noise prediction loss related to maximizing image likelihood), these models often reflect undesired aspects of their training corpus: \begin{itemize} \item \textbf{Prompt Misalignment}: The model sometimes fails to accurately fulfill all aspects of the user's prompt (e.g., getting object counts or colors wrong) \cite{lee2023aligning}.
 This occurs because the model optimizes for likelihood, not necessarily semantic faithfulness to the prompt (especially for rare or complex prompt conditions). \item \textbf{Undesired Content}: They may output explicit or violent imagery if prompted, or even without explicit prompting, due to learning from such content in training data.
-Biases present in the training data (e.g., stereotypes) can also manifest in outputs. \item \textbf{Quality Issues}: The model might generate low-quality images under some conditions—blurry or artifact-ridden results—particularly if the user’s notion of quality (sharpness, aesthetics) is not explicitly part of the training objective \cite{xu2023imagereward}. \end{itemize}
+Biases present in the training data (e.g., stereotypes) can also manifest in outputs. \item \textbf{Quality Issues}: The model may generate low-quality, blurry, or artifact-ridden images under some conditions, particularly if the user's notion of quality (sharpness, aesthetics) is not explicitly part of the training objective \cite{xu2023imagereward}. \end{itemize}

 Addressing these issues is crucial for practical deployment.
 Users typically want models that not only produce realistic images, but also follow instructions accurately and refrain from disallowed content.
 This is where the notion of alignment comes into play.